The Kennedy Airlift: Barack Obama Sr.

-Contrary to some media reports, Barack Obama Sr., the father of Barack Obama Jr., was not a direct beneficiary of the airlifts but, inspired by the airlift program, applied to various American universities and received private funding to attend the University of Hawaii.
-He also received funding from the African American Students Foundation (AASF) with the help of Mboya and so was part of the airlift generation.
+Contrary to some media reports, Barack Obama Sr., the first husband of Stanley Ann Dunham and father of Barack Obama II, was not a direct beneficiary of the airlifts.
+Instead, inspired by the airlift program, he applied to various American universities and received private funding to attend the University of Hawaii.
+He also received funding from the African American Students Foundation (AASF) with the help of Mboya and so was part of the so-called "airlift generation".